astridx/meinblog/content/posts/joomla/9die-daten-der-datenbank-im-frontend-nutzen.en.md

 ```

+> A [Modal](https://en.wikipedia.org/wiki/Dialog_box)[^en.wikipedia.org/wiki/dialog_box] is an area that opens in the foreground of a web page and changes its state.
+It is required to actively close it.
+Modal dialogs lock the rest of the application as long as the dialog is displayed.
+A modal is also called a dialog or lightbox.

 #### [media/com_foos/joomla.asset.json](https://github.com/astridx/boilerplate/compare/t6b...t7#diff-a0586cff274e553e62750bbea954e91d)

 We use the [Webassetmanager](https://docs.joomla.org/J4.x:Web_Assets).
-This time we add our own webasset.
+This time we add our own webasset using the file `joomla.asset.json`.
 If you don't include it correctly, you will get the following error when you select a foo item for the menu item: `There is no "com_foos.admin-foos-modal" asset of a "script" type in the registry.`.
+Reason: In the modal, the line `$wa->useScript('com_foos.admin-foos-modal');` calls the script `com_foos.admin-foos-modal`, which, however, was not registered correctly before.
+Therefore it is not found.

 > Because of the newly added file `joomla.asset.json` it is necessary that we reinstall the extension.
 We have used other files so far without a new installation in Joomla.
 This does not work with the file `joomla.asset.json`.
 This file has to be registered once during an installation.
 Furthermore, changes can be made in it.
 These are recognised without a new installation.

+> It is not mandatory to create the file `joomla.asset.json` if you want to use the [Webassetmanager](https://docs.joomla.org/J4.x:Web_Assets/de)[^docs.joomla.org/j4.x:web_assets].
+In the documentation you will find possibilities to register webassets in the code afterwards.

 [media/com_foos/joomla.asset.json](https://github.com/astridx/boilerplate/blob/d628be528023c0b5ff1dba70ef9a07c722bb2cb9/src/media/com_foos/joomla.asset.json)